 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

+NLF: Boards and other grantees must be aware that section 504 of the Rehabilitation Act of 1973 requires that individuals with disabilities be afforded equal opportunity to participate in and benefit from WIOA services, benefits, and activities.

-NLF: Recipients must:
+NLF: Boards and other grantees must:

-develop and implement written procedures on the storage and use of disability-related and medical information as required by WIOA §188, 29 CFR §38.41(b)(1)-(3) and §32.15(d), Section 504 of the Rehabilitation Act of 1973, and the State of Texas Nondiscrimination Plan;
+develop and implement written procedures on the storage and use of disability-related and medical information as required by WIOA §188, 29 CFR §38.41(b)(1)-(3) and §32.15(d), Section 504 of the Rehabilitation Act of 1973, and the State of Texas Combined Nondiscrimination Plan;

 ensure that the procedures include guidelines for storing information in a manner that provides confidentiality; and